 Despite surviving for over 500 years, the Finserv market is currently at a metaphorical crossroad.
 With the onset of the COVID-19 pandemic, coupled with a looming recession, financial institutions can either adapt to evolving trends or step aside for aggressive competitors to take the reins.
 Adding to the disruption, the emergence of neobanking is shaking up the industry and challenging traditional banking norms.

-How can data help banks and other Finserv players drive growth and profit margins?
+How can data help Finservs drive growth and improve profit margins?